-You may be eligible to continue using your benefits after you are discharged if you have established Chapter 1607 benefits before you are separated.
-You may be eligible to revert back to remaining Chapter 1606 benefits for the number of months you were deployed plus four months.
-In all cases the VA determines eligibility.
-It is recommended you contact the VA before making separation decisions.
+You may be eligible to continue using your benefits after you are discharged, if you have established Chapter 1607 benefits before you are separated.
+You may be eligible to revert back to remaining Chapter 1606 benefits for the number of months you were deployed, plus four months.
+In all cases, the VA determines your eligibility.
+It is recommended that you contact the VA before making separation decisions.

 I want to take a course that is not in my curriculum.
 Will the VA pay me benefits?